oit-ipbl/image_processing/basics/basics_02.md

 ### Tips on OpenCV

-- The following line in `cvfacemark_detection.py` is to draw the circle on the image.
+- The following line in `cvfacemark_detection.py` is in order to draw the circle on the image.
     ```python
     cv2.circle(img, (x, y), 5,(255,255, 0), -1)
     ```